Berri Neil

 Berri Neil (born 12 February 2003) is an English international netball player.
-She plays for Loughborough Lightning in the Netball Super League and is part of the English national team.
+She plays for Nottingham Forest Netball in the Netball Super League and is part of the English national team.

 Early life and education

 Neil grew up in Manchester and started playing netball at 9 years old at school.
 She later joined YWCA Bury netball club and then Oldham Netball Club.
 Neil attended Parrenthorn High School and Bury College.

 Club career

 Manchester Thunder

-Neil worked her way through the Manchester Thunder pathway and was named as a training partner in Thunder’s senior squad in 2020.
-She made her Netball Super League debut for the club on her 18^{th} birthday in February 2021 against Strathclyde Sirens.
+Neil worked her way through the Manchester Thunder pathway and was named as a training partner in Thunder's senior squad in 2020.
+She made her Netball Super League debut for the club on her 18th birthday in February 2021 against Strathclyde Sirens.

 London Pulse

 She joined London Pulse ahead of the 2022 season where she partnered with England Rose goal shooter, Olivia Tchine.
 She helped Pulse reach the Netball Super League Grand Final in 2023, and was part of the 2024 squad that finished third after defeat in the play-off semi finals.
 Neil was named Young Player of the Season and the All Star VII GA for the 2023 season.